New River Gorge Bridge

 Bridge Day

 On the third Saturday of October, the Fayette County Chamber of Commerce hosts "Bridge Day."
-On this one day a year, the famous New River Gorge Bridge is open to pedestrians and a wide variety of activities—great views, food and crafts vendors, BASE jumping, rappelling, music, and more—draw thousands of people.
-Bridge Day is West Virginia's largest one-day festival, and it is the largest extreme sports event in the world.
+On this one day a year, the famous New River Gorge Bridge is open to pedestrians.
+A wide variety of activities draw thousands of people.
+Visitors experience great views, vendors, BASE jumping, rappelling, music, and more.
+Bridge Day is not only West Virginia's largest one-day festival but also the largest extreme sports event in the world.

 Teays Landing is privately owned land with a lease to others.
 They have decided to not allow access to Teays during Bridge Day, which includes not allowing shuttle cars to be dropped the night prior.
 About 2.5-3 miles downstream, Hawks Nest also has a river access location with parking and shuttle access on Friday and Saturday.